 For years, Vermont maple syrup has been divided into one of four grades based on color and flavor.
 As consumer preference has changed over the past century, so too has the grading system evolved to provide a more accurate description based on consumer preference.
 The names of each grade, however, did not necessarily provide a meaningful description of the syrup.
 With the old system of grading, Grade B was often mistaken for being a lower quality than Grade A, when in fact the quality was just the same it just had a stronger taste.

 Beginning in 2014, Vermont maple syrup producers started using a newly developed “Vermont” grading system that provides a better description of each grade, or class, of syrup.
-Each grade will state a color and a flavor descriptor:
+Read the rest of this page »

 Today on our Sap-bucket list we highlight the Stetson Hollow Trail and Falls.
 A perfect activity for a hot summer day in the Mad River Valley, the tree shaded Stetson Hollow trail follows along the Stetson Brook and is an easy 1.2 mile hike.
 Take your camera – there is some gorgeous scenery on this 45 minutes hike to the falls.